rogerzhuo1994/DQC/README.md

 1. Name: Alias of the dataset in this hob.
 Will be referred by the evaluation rules in this job.
 2. Schema: Data warehouse schema of the target table
 3. Table: Table name of the target table
-4. Partition: Partitions of the data source.
+4. Partition: Optional.
+Partitions of the data source.
 Configured as follows:
 ```
 # One partition column per line: